yojoe/LNPBPs/lnpbp-0002.md

 ## Motivation

-A number of cryptographic commitment (CC) use cases require the commitment to be present within non-P2(W)PK(H) outputs, which may contain multiple public keys and need a more clear definition of how the public key can be found within the the bitcoin script itself.
-For instance, embedding CC into Lightning Network (LN) payment channel state updates in the current version require modification of an offered HTLC and received HTLC transaction outputs [10], and these transactions contain only a single P2WSH output.
-With the following updates [11] LN will likely change a single P2WPKH (named `to_remote`) output within the commitment transaction, also leading to a requirement for a standard and secure way of making CC inside P2(W)SH outputs.
+A multitude of Bitcoin based, cryptographic commitment (CC) use cases benefit from the homomorphic properties of elliptic curve public keys.
+They allow for secure, privacy-preserving and blockspace-saving cryptographic commitments (CCs), by tweaking a public key [12].
+However, many applications require a commitment to be present within non-P2(W)PK(H) outputs.
+Whereas P2(W)PK(H) outputs are convenient carriers for CCs — because they are unambiguously just a single public key — non-P2(W)PK(H) outputs can contain multiple public keys.

+Hence, the purpose of this protocol is to guarantee — for co-operating parties only — elimination of any ambiguity about which public key carries the commitment — while hiding this fact from any non-involved party.
+Moreover — due to the open, public, permissionless nature of Bitcoin blockchain transactions — this protocol hides from non-involved parties at all, if a CC is present or not, in a given Bitcoin transaction output.

+Hence, a clear and deterministic definition is presented, of how the respective public key — which single-handedly carries the commitment — can be found among the multitude of potential public keys within a Bitcoin `scriptPubKey` script.

+A similar need arises, when embedding CCs into Lightning Network (LN) payment channel state updates.
+In the current LN version, commitment transaction outputs — which must be tweaked for CCs — can either be P2WSH [10] or P2WPKH [11] outputs.
+Upcoming LN versions will add additional P2WSH outputs [17, 18].
+Hence, there is the need for a standardized, safe (deterministic) way of embedding CCs inside Lightning Network commitment transaction outputs (PW2SH).

-At the same time, P2(W)SH and other non-standard outputs (like explicit bare script outputs, including OP_RETURN type) are not trivial to use in CC commitments, since CC requires deterministic definition of the actual commitment case.
-Normally, one of the most secure and standard CC scheme uses homomorphic properties of the public keys [12]; however multiple public keys may be used within non-P2(W)PK(H) output.
-Generally, these outputs present a hash of the actual script, hiding the information of the used public key or their hashes.
+Additionally, P2(W)SH and other non-standard outputs (like explicit bare script outputs, including OP_RETURN type) are not trivial to use for cryptographic commitments, because CCs require deterministic definition of the actual commitment carrier.
+Generally, these outputs just present a hash of the actual script, hiding the information of the used public key(s) or their hashes.
+Moreover, it raises the question of how a public key can be defined/detected within Bitcoin Script, because it can be represented in various different ways (explicitly or by a hash).
+It's not trivial to understand if given hash in a Bitcoin script represents a public key or some other type of preimage data.
-Moreover, it raises the question of how the public key within Bitcoin Script may be defined/detected, since it is possible to represent the public key in a number of different ways within bitcoin script itself (explicitly or by a hash, and it's not trivial to understand where some hash stands for a public key or other type of preimage data).
-This all raises a requirement to define a standard way and some best practices for CC in non-P2(W)PK(H) outputs.
-This proposal tries to address the issue by proposing a common standard on the use of public-key based CC [12] withing all possible transaction output types.
+All of this raises demand for a standard way of embedding CCs in non-P2(W)PK(H) outputs, by using best practices.
+This proposal tries to address the issues by proposing a common standard for the use of public-key-tweaking based CCs [12] within all possible Bitcoin transaction output types.

 ## Design